-Patient-Derived Cells: The Essential Foundation for Personalized Drug Development in Rare Disease
+Patient-Derived Cells: The Essential Foundation for Personalized Drug Development.

-In this article, we break down what patient-derived cells are, how they are made, what they cost at each stage, and which disease models are actually possible today.
+In this article, we break down what patient-derived cells are, how they are made, what they cost, and why they are so important.

 What Are Patient-Derived Cells?